krsukanto/openshift-tekton-june-2022/Day3/wordpress/refactored/README.md

 Kindly ensure the mysql-pv and mysql-pvc is updated with your name wherever you see 'jegan'.

+Also the mysql-deploy.yml file shall be updated to use your mysql-pvc-<your-name> before proceeding.

 ```
 oc apply -f wordpress-cm.yml
 oc apply -f mysql-credentials.yml